 Medina hit only .227/.306/.250 for Nicaragua in the 1993 Intercontinental Cup but still led his team with seven runs in 11 games.
 He hit .182 in the 1993 Central American and Caribbean Games, the lowest average of their starters.
 He was with Nicaragua for a Gold Medal run in the 1994 Central American Games.
 In the 1994 Baseball World Cup, he hit .310/.354/.310 with 8 runs and 7 RBI in 10 games; he tied Sandy Moreno for the team led in runs scored.
 Nicaragua lost to Japan in the Bronze Medal game.
 He helped Nicaragua to a Silver Medal in the 1995 Pan American Games.

 Medina also was a star in Nicaragua's amateur league.
-He scored 103 runs in 1993, the only player in league history (through 2012) to top 100 runs.
+He scored 103 runs in 1993, the only player in league history until Arnol Rizo did so in 2014, breaking his record in the process.
 Through 2008, he was 6th in Nicaraguan history with 1,538 career hits, behind Ariel Delgado, Prospero Baca, Nemesio Porras, Ernesto López and Henry Roa.
 In 2004, Medina was inducted into Nicaragua's sports Hall of Fame.